 Bill Kaplin joined the law faculty in 1970 and was a tenured full professor from 1978 to 2007.
-Since then he has been Research Professor of Law.
+He was a Research Professor of Law from 2007-2013.
 He specializes in education law and policy and in constitutional law.
 He has also been special counsel to the university since 1981.
 In 1984-85, he served as founding director of the law school's Law and Public Policy Program.

 Professor Kaplin has been a visiting professor at Cornell University (spring sem.
 1975), at Wake Forest University (1990-91), and at Stetson University College of Law (2005-06).
 He has also been a visiting scholar at the Institute for Educational Leadership, George Washington University (1976-77), distinguished visiting scholar at the Institute for Higher Education Law and Governance, University of Houston Law Center (fall sem.
 1991), a visiting scholar at Wake Forest (spring sem.
 2000). and a scholar-in-residence at Stetson (spring sem.
 2000).
 During the spring semesters, he is now Distinguished Professorial Lecturer at Stetson.